GrahamChalfant/Graham_Portfolio/README.md

 - Calculated Trump's average daily Twitter sentiment using dplyr and a lexicon sentiment analysis approach
 - Used linear regressions to determine the strength of the connection between Trump's Twitter sentiment and approval ratings

+Below is a wordcloud of Trump's most frequently used positive and negative tweets.
 ![](/images/wordcloud_trump_twitter_sentiment.png)

 ### Social Determinates of Health